ryanboris/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `enqueue`?

+I would estimate the runtime complexity of this method to be O(n) because each

-2. What is the runtime complexity of `dequeue`?
+1. What is the runtime complexity of `dequeue`?

+Similar to the enqueue method, the runtime complexity would be O(n) since

 3. What is the runtime complexity of `len`?